Karthikvasudev/terraform/cfn-templates/aip-bi/bi-app/Readme.md

 --region us-east-1

-### Note: After the stack is created,In the console, go to the lambda function(bi-app-aws-resources-dev-FunctionTopicSubscriptio-XXXXXXXXX) got created and configure the event source of the lambda to the sns topic(bi-dev-sns-file-uploaded) got created.
+### Note: After the stack is created,In the console, go to the lambda function (s3-copy2archive-lambda) and add the event source of the lambda to the sns topic(bi-devops-sns-file-uploaded) for the buckets.

 ### Test